Affiliate links on Android Authority may earn us a commission. Learn more.

 2. Learn from blogs, YouTubers, and other influencers

 While paid courses have much to offer, the internet is full of free material.
 For starters, here at Android Authority, we create plenty of quarantine photography educational content.
 There are also amazing YouTube personalities you can follow to fine-tune your skills and get new ideas.
 Let’s give you some recommendations.

 - Joey Lawrence: He’s hands-down my favorite photographer.
 Not only because of his great shots and successful career, but because he lets his passion take him places few of us would step foot on.
 Check out his blog and YouTube channel to be mesmerized by great stories.

 - Peter McKinnon: Peter is a photography YouTube superstar for good reason.
 His content is fresh and very educational.
 You will also enjoy his fun personality and enthusiasm.
 Not to mention his magic tricks!

 - The Art of Photography: Ted Forbes is a recognized photographer with a long background in the industry.
-This channel is great for appreciating this art in a more genuine way, looking past modern tendencies and tech.
+This channel is great for appreciating this art more genuinely, looking past modern tendencies and tech.

 - Jared Polin: The creator of Fro Knows Photo is one of the best photography educators online.
 His fun personality makes videos hilarious, and his hair is totally out of this world.